tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 ## Overview

-The simulator plays an important role in the area of designing and studying computer architecture due to its flexibility and significant benefit of reducing the time and the cost.
+With its flexibility and significant benefits of reducing the time and the cost, the simulator plays an important role in studying and designing a computer architecture.
 It is often used to validate specific design schemes and evaluate the effectiveness of design schemes.

 ## Workflow